-Students wishing to graduate with Honors distinctions in either Biology (BIOL), Microbiology (MICR), Zoology (ZOOL), or Molecular and Cellular Biology (BMCB) must take 21 credit hours of Honors courses meeting the following minimum requirements in addition to those listed in their degree plans:
+Students wishing to graduate with Honors distinctions in either Biology (BIOL), Microbiology (MICR), Zoology (ZOOL), Molecular and Cellular Biology (BMCB), or Neuroscience (NRSC) must take 21 credit hours of Honors courses meeting the following minimum requirements in addition to those listed in their degree plans:

 * The requirement for a freshman Honors course may be replaced with an additional Biology Honors course at the 300 or 400 level.
-This requirement can also be waived for students who receive a score of 5 on the Biology AP exam, but must likewise still be replaced with an additional Biology Honors course at the 300 or 400 level.
+This requirement can also be waived for students who receive a score of 5 on the Biology AP exam.

 2. Required Honors Research

 All Biology Honors students are expected to complete at least two semesters of undergraduate research for Honors credit.
 In reality, most students should anticipate spending more than two semesters to develop the necessary expertise to conduct productive research.
 Biology Honors students should therefore begin making plans to participate in research during their freshman year.